Houdini 21.0 Nodes APEX nodes

 Damp Angle Rolloff

-This is the multiplier which adjusts the additional damping to apply once the damp angle has been reached.
+This is a multiplier that adjusts the additional damping to apply once the damp angle has been reached.
 A value of zero represents complete damping, while a value of 1 represents no damping.

 Inputs